drpalland-ux/rainos-kindroid-memory/README.md

 The goal is to reduce manual effort when creating journal entries and make recall feel more natural.

+This tool does not store memory — it generates natural-language recall triggers that improve how Kindroid retrieves existing journal entries.

 IMPORTANT DEMO STATUS UPDATE

 This is an early demo version focused on keyphrase generation.